Integration between an ERP and a planning & scheduling application like frePPLe remains a magic subject surrounded by myths, mystery, and smoke.

 Refreshing only a part of the dynamic data is never a good idea.
 All of the data elements are linked with each other, and we need a consistent and correct picture across all data elements.

-For instance, refreshing inventory data without refreshing the list of open purchase orders isn’t correct.
-The closing of a purchase order will change the inventory on hand.
-If we see the new inventory plus the purchase order that was yesterday still open, we get an incorrect snapshot.
+For instance, refreshing inventory data without refreshing the list of open purchase orders isn't correct.
+If you close a purchase order, it affects the inventory on hand.
+If we see the new inventory plus the purchase order that was still open yesterday, we get an incorrect snapshot.

 Similarly, refreshing inventory data without the list of open sales orders isn't correct.